 By now, Sir Gawain had finished eating and had risen from the table.
 It was already dark outside and chaplains were making their way to the chapel.
 The bells started ringing with gusto, summoning all to the evensong service that would celebrate Christmas Eve.
 The lord of the castle came down with his lady and she entered a small enclosed pew.
 Sir Gawain entered the chapel and made his way down the aisle, where the lord of the castle caught his arm and guided him to a seat next to him with a great show of friendliness and said that he was the most welcome guest that they had ever had.
 They embraced one another and then sat together throughout the service.
-The lady stole glances at Sir Gawain many times as they sang and prayed and when the service was over she came out of her closet with many companions and maids and rushed through the chancel to catch up with Sir Gawain, leading another lady by the left hand, a much older lady, very old, and greatly honoured by the knights around her.
-The lady herself was very beautiful, she had a fine complexion, a lovely figure and all other qualities as well, more beautiful even than Queen Guinevere, Sir Gawain thought!
-She and the lady she was leading were both totally different to look at for the one was fresh and beautiful and the other was yellow with age!
-The one had a healthy complexion, the other grey, wrinkled cheeks!
-The one wore brightly-coloured scarves and pearls, her pale neck and alluring cleavage openly displayed, brighter than the snow on a hillside; the other was wrapped in clothes that completely enclosed her neck, clasped with white veils about her black chin, her bosom enfolded in silk, everywhere covered, hems ornamented with pearls and nothing of her skin visible except for her forehead, her eyes, her nose and her lips; and these were ugly!
+The lady stole glances at Sir Gawain many times as they sang and prayed, and when the service was over she came out of her closet with many companions and maids and rushed through the chancel to catch up with Sir Gawain, leading another lady by the left hand, a much older lady, very old, and greatly honoured by the knights around her.
+The lady herself was very beautiful, she had a fine complexion, a lovely figure and all other qualities as well; she was more beautiful even than Queen Guinevere, Sir Gawain thought.
+She and the lady she was leading were both totally different to look at.
+The one was fresh and beautiful, with a healthy complexion, the other yellow with age, her cheeks wrinkled and grey.
+The one wore brightly-coloured scarves and pearls, her pale neck brighter than the snow on a hillside, her alluring cleavage openly displayed, the other was wrapped in clothes that completely enclosed her neck, her black chin was clasped about with white veils, her bosom enfolded in silk, everywhere covered, hems ornamented with pearls and nothing of her skin visible except for a part of her face, and that was ugly!
 She was a very old woman, short and stout with disproportionately wide hips.
-More lovely to look at by far was the lady beside her!
+More lovely to look at by far was the lady beside her.

 'I will have contended with the finest of you all before I lose this garment!' he cried, challengingly.
 And with much laughter they played this game until Sir Gawain took his leave of them all and went to bed.

-On the morning when every man celebrates the birth of Christ, joy is everywhere for His sake and so it was in this castle, with delightful food and merry conversation.
+On the morning when every man celebrates the birth of Christ, joy is everywhere for his sake and so it was in this castle, with delightful food and merry conversation.
 Knights sat at the high table, dressed in their finest attire.
-The elderly lady presided over the top place with the lord of the castle beside her, as I believe, and Sir Gawain and the lord's lovely wife sat together near the middle of the table as the food was served, first at the high table then throughout the hall.
+The elderly lady presided over the top place, with the lord of the castle beside her, as I believe.
+Sir Gawain and the lord's lovely wife sat together near the middle of the table as the food was served, first at the high table then throughout the hall.
 Everyone was quickly attended to; there was food, there was laughter, there was so much happiness that I shall attempt to describe it no further.
-And yet I will say that Sir Gawain and the beautiful lady were so engrossed in each other’s company, and conversed so politely and intimately together, that it surpassed any sport that princes might play!
-There was music, there was chatter, and as each man attended to his, so they attended to theirs!
+And yet I will say that Sir Gawain and the beautiful lady were so engrossed in each other’s company, and conversed so politely and intimately together, that it surpassed any sport for them that princes might play.
+There was music, there was chatter, and as each man attended to his conversation, so they attended to theirs.

 'In truth, Sir, it is an important errand and an urgent one.
 For I am summoned to search for a place that I have no idea how to find.
 I would give all the wealth in the kingdom of Logres to discover where it is by New Year's morning, so help me God!
-And I would like to put this question to you, Sir: could you tell me truly whether you have ever heard of a 'Green Chapel' and if you have heard of it, could you tell me where it is?
-For I have sworn that I will seek out the Knight of the Green Chapel if there is still breath in my body to do so, and only a little time remains now until New Year's morning.
-So by your leave, Sir, I must continue my journey.
-I have barely three days left in which to look and I would rather die than have my word mean nothing.'
+And I would like to put this question to you, Sir, if I may: could you tell me truly whether you have ever heard of the 'Green Chapel', and if you have heard of it, could you tell me where it is?
+For I have sworn that I will seek out the Knight of the Green Chapel, if there is still breath left in my body to do so, and only a little time remains now until New Year's morning.
+So by your leave, Sir, I must continue my journey, for I have barely three days left in which to look, and I would rather die than have my word mean nothing.'

 Sir Gawain was delighted and laughed heartily: 'Thank you from the bottom of my heart!' he said.